 Brake Light Circuits

-Brake light circuits are parallel circuits.
-A parallel circuit is used for brake lights because one bulb can burn out, and the other bulbs will still function normally.
+Brake lights are wired in a parallel circuit because one bulb or socket can fail, and the others will still illuminate and function normally.

 Remember Ohm's Law (I=V/R) whenever working with automotive circuits.
 Be careful and check specifications before adding additional items to a factory system.
 Adding items lowers resistance and increases the current (amperage).
 This additional current can damage components and burn sensitive wiring.